ferhadquluzade/blog_app_react/README.md

 # blog app in reactjs
-a simple blog app iwith dummyjson api in reactjs
+a simple blog app with dummyjson api in reactjs